 If management in an enterprise is to produce any documented evidence of how it is identifying, considering and handling strategic risk, a reproducible model can go a long way to help.
 Whether it’s written down or held in a software program, the ability to run such models on a regular basis, refining them as new information comes to light, is not only reassuring to external analysts and regulators, but it’s also an invaluable focal point for the overall strategic risk management process inside the firm.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you to model strategic risk probabilities and impacts in your own organization, then try a thirty day free evaluation of Analytica to see what it can do for you.
+If you’d like to know how Analytica, the modeling software from Lumina, can help you to model strategic risk probabilities and impacts in your own organization, then try Analytica for free to see what it can do for you.